 - Slowing down the depreciation rate reduces your expenses on paper, but as a result, your IRS tax return will show an increase in profit.
 In other words, slowing down the depreciation rate will probably raise your taxes.

 - You'll almost always need to get IRS approval to change an existing depreciation schedule.
-To do this, file IRS Form 3115, Application for Change in Accounting Method.
+To do this, file Internal Revenue Service (IRS) Form 3115 Change in Accounting Method.

 What Are Variable Costs?

-One way to reduce variable costs is by finding a lower-cost supplier for your company's product.
-Other examples of variable costs are most labor costs, sales commissions, delivery charges, shipping charges, salaries, and wages.
+Other examples of variable costs are delivery charges, shipping charges, salaries, and wages.
 Performance bonuses to employees are also considered variable costs.
-In many instances -- not always -- reducing variable costs are a little easier to manage without major disruptions than changing fixed costs.
+In many instances, reducing variable costs are easier to manage without major disruptions than changing fixed costs.

 Costs, Sales Volume, and Profit

 A change in any of your costs affects your net profit.